cedadev/cis/doc/maintenance_and_development.rst

 To make the integration tests run this needs to be copied to the local machine and decompressed.
 Then set the environment variable ``CIS_DATA_HOME`` to the location of the data sets, and run ``nosetests cis/test/integration``.

-There are also a number of plot tests available under the ``test/plot_tests`` directory which can be run using the ``run_all.sh`` script.
-These perform a diff of some standard plots against reference plots, however small changes in the platform libraries and fonts can break these tests so they shouldn't be relied on.
+There are also a number of plot tests available under the ``test/plot_tests`` directory in the ``test_plotting.py`` script.
+These integration tests use matplotlib to perform a byte-wise comparision of the output against reference plots, using a pre-defined tolerance.
+Any tests which fail can be evaluated using the ``idiff.py`` tool in the same directory.
+Running this will present a graphical interface showing the reference plot, the test output, and the difference between them.
+You can either choose to accept the difference which will move the test output to the reference directory, or reject it.

 Dependencies